ivanid22/react-stocks-info/README.md

 ### Running the app
 Once that's done, run the command `npm start`.
 That should open a new browser window with the app.
 If the browser does not open, do it manually, paste this on the url box: localhost:3000, and press enter.

+### Running tests
+Open a terminal on the base directory for the project and run the command `npm test`.

 ## Built With
   - create-react-app
   - React